Palmers Brewery Community Fund - a Year in Review

 CEO, Emily Palmer Ramus, said

 “Over £15,000 has been donated this year to local good causes through the Palmers Brewery Community Fund.
 We were able to add to the initial £10,000 donation with the help of the Palmers team at events like our Beer Festival and Annual Wine Tasting as well as from customers through our 10p a pint donation on seasonal ales and the Biles Project postcards.
-Crowdfunder have been brilliant at helping us support a wide variety of local causes and match funding means that the impact from each £2,000 donation is amazing.”
+Crowdfunder have been brilliant at helping us support a wide variety of local causes.
+Match funding means that the impact from each £2,000 donation is amazing.”

 Bridport Round Table – Christmas Joy